AlvesPHGA/interactive-card/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Interactive Card

+## About

+This is a small project consist a challenge of site frontend mentor.

+Here apply some concept of React ,as useState, web components and was created a hook to form validate with name useForm.

+## Technology

+- ReactJS

+  - useState
+  - web components

+- Tailwind